 The contract shall contain a description of the home improvement to be performed and the materials to be used.
-This section of the contract is very important because many disputes can be avoided if the contract clearly states what work will be performed and the quality or brand of materials to be used.
+Please understand that this section is very important because many disputes can be avoided if the contract clearly states what work will be completed and the quality or brand of materials to be used.